Returns a set of temporary security credentials for users who have been authenticated

 AssumeRoleWithSAML, you must configure

-your SAML identity provider (IdP) to issue the claims required by AWS.
-Additionally,
+your SAML identity provider (IdP) to issue the claims required by Amazon Web Services.
+Additionally, you

-you must use AWS Identity and Access Management (IAM) to create a SAML provider entity
+must use Identity and Access Management (IAM) to create a SAML provider entity in your Amazon Web Services account that

-in your AWS account that represents your identity provider, and create an IAM role
+represents your identity provider.
+You must also create an IAM role that specifies this

 For more information, see the following resources: